-Emory & Henry College acknowledges that the institution signed and returned to the Department of Education the Certification and Agreements and the assurance that the institution will use the awarded funds designated under CARES (HEERF I), CRRSAA (HEERFII) , and ARP (a)(1) (HEERF III) programs to provide Emergency Financial Aid Grants to Students.
-These funds provide assistance for student expenses related to attendance and for emergency costs that arise due to coronavirus.
+Emory & Henry College acknowledges that the institution signed and returned to the Department of Education the Certification and Agreement and the assurance that the institution will use the awarded funds designated under the CRRSAA and ARP (a)(1) programs to provide Emergency Financial Aid Grants to Students.

-As of May 18, 2021, Emory & Henry College has received $2,972,327.00 from the Department of Education pursuant to the institution’s Certification and Agreement for Emergency Financial Aid Grants to Students under the CARES, CRRSAA, and ARP (a)(1) programs.
-As of July 27, 2020, all $631,120 received in round I, under the CARES act was distributed.
-As of May 18, 2021 Emory & Henry college received the remaining $2,341,207 from the Department of Education pursuant to the institution’s Certification and Agreement for Emergency Financial Aid Grants to Students under the CRRSAA, and ARP (a)(1) and (a)(4) programs.
+Emory & Henry College has received $2,341,207 from the Department of Education pursuant to the institution’s Certification and Agreement for Emergency Financial Aid Grants to Students under the CRRSAA and ARP (a)(1) and (a)(4) programs.

-During this quarter, 1047 student at Emory & Henry college were eligible to receive Emergency Financial Aid Grants to Students under the CRRSAA (a)(1) and program ARP (a)(1); and 1047 students received emergency financial aid grants.
+As of June 18, 2021, 1047 student at Emory & Henry college were eligible to receive Emergency Financial Aid Grants to Students under the CRRSAA (a)(1)program.

 Round 2: Automatic Distribution of funds.
 In June 2021, undergraduate and graduate students enrolled Spring 2021 who had a FASFA on file with E&H, received an automatic distribution, based on Estimated Family Contribution using the following four bands (1 being the highest need and 4 being the lowest need).